By tpm | June 8, 2018

 TI-84 Plus C (left) and CE (right) with PLYSMLT2 app

 The TI-84 Plus CE has a “deep sleep” mode that allows it to hibernate while preserving battery if it’s not used for several days at a time.
 With regular use, it can run a month on a single charge, but in deep sleep mode, it can maintain nearly a full charge over summer break.
-I can tell you from personal experience that it really can maintain a charge for this length of time.
+From personal experience, the CE battery really can hit these numbers.

 Additionally, Texas Instruments took a page out of another update they recently made to the TI-Nspire line of calculators.
 Older TI-Nspire CX calculators and the TI-84 Plus C all had batteries that had a wired connection.
 The new Nspire CX and the TI-84 Plus CE does not use this wiring, but instead just uses the sort of contacts you’d find in a cell phone with a removable battery.
 As a person who has had to remove the battery from literally hundreds of student Nspire CX’s, let me tell you that TI-84 Plus CE users will appreciate this new battery design if they ever find they need to replace their battery.
 Replacing the old wired battery was a bit harrowing for the uninitiated, as it often felt like you might damage the calculator or battery during the replacement process.